 Many businesses have found that they can minimize business taxes year-to-year by considering carefully when to make payments to increase expenses and tax deductions and push receipts to create income at the end of the tax year.
 In general, you want to move income into a year of lower taxes and expenses into a year of higher taxes, but this is a big over-simplification.

 The first thing to check before you think about before you move payments and income between two years is what accounting method you are using.
-The accounting method you use for your business (cash or accrual) makes a difference in timing of payments and income and in the determination of constructive receipt.
+The accounting method you use for your business (cash or accrual) makes a difference in the timing of payments and income and in the determination of constructive receipt.
 Since most small businesses use cash accounting, the timing examples will focus on this method.

 Timing Employee Pay and W-2 Income